 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-Toronto, ON (February 5, 2018) - A deceased donor kidney has been preserved and kept healthy outside the body in a device that mimics the body's physiological functions and successfully transplanted into a human, for the first time in North America.
+Toronto (Feb.
+5, 2018) - A deceased donor kidney has been preserved and kept healthy outside the body in a device that mimics the body's physiological functions and successfully transplanted into a human, for the first time in North America.

 The technique, unique solution, and device are part of a Phase I clinical trial at Toronto General Hospital (TG), University Health Network (UHN), assessing the safety of the device, with subsequent phases examining its efficacy.